Skip to main content

 • 95% of people seeking substance abuse treatment for benzodiazepine abuse are poly-substance abusers

-• In 82% of substance abuse treatment admissions for benzodiazepine abuse, benzodiazepines are the secondary substance of abuse, typically used together with opioids, alcohol, or marijuana
+• In 82% of substance abuse treatment admissions for benzodiazepine abuse or benzodiazepine dependence, benzodiazepines are the secondary substance of abuse, typically used together with opioids, alcohol, or marijuana

 • In 2017, benzodiazepine use was a culprit in the death of 11,000 deaths in the United States